glycerine/rpc25519/README.md

 The `selfy` tool: create new keys quickly; view certificates
 ---------------------

+Certificates are great, but making them has traditionally been a massive pain.
+That is why I wrote `selfy`.

 The `selfy` command is an easy way to create private keys, certificates, and self-signed certficate authories.
 It is vastly more usable than mountain of complexity that is `openssl`, but more limited in scope.